auth0/node-auth0/examples/nodejs-regular-webapp/README.md

 #Running the example
 In order to run the example you need to have npm and NodeJS installed.

-First, run `npm install` to install the dependencies.
+Now, run `npm install` to install the dependencies.

 You also need to set the ClientSecret, ClientId and Domain for your Auth0 app as environment variables with the following names respectively: `AUTH0_CLIENT_SECRET`, `AUTH0_CLIENT_ID` and `AUTH0_DOMAIN`.